2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Epilogue

-On the other hand, the premise of realism was built in from the outset: the ``elements of reality'' that were presumed to exist in the EPR paradox were reflected via the variable (or set of variables) $\lambda$ appearing in the Bell's proof and representing the hidden variables.
-In the simplest interpretation of the case with correlated photons, $\lambda$ corresponds to the imagined ``real'' angle of polarization of both photons, existing irrespectively of any measurement and regardless of the fact that such an angle does not exist in the quantum description.
-While, in the first version of Bell's theorem, these elements of reality were seen as giving rise to deterministic outcomes of the experiments, even the later versions of the theorem, which did not incorporate determinism, nevertheless relied on realism presumption of some sort.
-As argued in \cite{BruknerReality}, this is an indispensable part of the theorem's proof since the way the joint probabilities are computed implies that the ``values coexist together independently of which experiment is actually performed on either side, and in this sense are `real' ''.
+On the other hand, the premise of realism was built in from the outset: the ``elements of reality'' that were presumed to exist in the EPR paradox were reflected via the variable (or set of variables) $\lambda$ appearing in the Bell's proof and representing the hidden \cor{variables.} While, in the first version of Bell's theorem, these elements of reality were seen as giving rise to deterministic outcomes of the experiments, even the later versions of the theorem, which did not incorporate determinism, nevertheless relied on realism presumption. \cor{The hidden variables, which remained present in all versions of the proof, were effectively assumed to exist and have well defined values irrespective of any measurement -- reflecting the views of realists, as opposed to Bohr's understanding of physical properties.} As argued in \cite{BruknerReality}, this was an indispensable part of all proofs of the theorem since the way the joint probabilities were computed implied that the ``values coexist together independently of which experiment is actually performed on either side, and in this sense are `real'.''